 On DeLay's Home Turf, Reaction Is One of Surprise

-Ms. ANN WILSON (Resident, Sugar Land, Texas): I was devastated when I heard the news last night because there was no indication, no indication that this was going to happen.
+ANN WILSON: I was devastated when I heard the news last night because there was no indication, no indication that this was going to happen.

 GOODWYN: Ann Wilson is a retired nurse, a lifelong Republican and a stalwart supporter of Tom DeLay.
 She has no idea why her congressman suddenly decided to pull out just weeks after he won the Republican primary.
 Now Wilson doesn't know who is going to be on the Republican ticket, and she doesn't like the situation one bit.

 WILSON: I am not happy.
 I don't know who these also runners are that have to be voted on.
 But you can bet your boots that I'm going to investigate and see.
 We want Christian men in there.
 And they'll say, How could Tom DeLay be a Christian, acting like he did?
 We don't know how he acted.
 And I want to tell you, if they cleaned house for whatever they think Tom DeLay did, there wouldn't be a congressman in the Congress.